 I help vegan business owners and entrepreneurs to raise their profile particularly through PR and getting in the media.

-That’s my little elevator pitch, which I think is important for entrepreneurs to have – it’s something snappy that they can pull out, rather than ramble on and on.
+That’s my little elevator pitch, which I think is important for entrepreneurs to have.
+It needs to be something snappy that they can pull out, rather than ramble on and on.

 So initially, I would help these entrepreneurs.
-At the time I was helping any kind of business owner from any industry.
+At the time I was helping any business owner from any industry.